appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/xcodebuild-for-unit-and-ui-test.md

 ### Prerequisites

-Before you run the **Xcodebuild for Unit and UI Testing** step, you must complete certain prerequisites, as detailed in the table below:
+Before running the **Xcodebuild for Unit and UI Testing** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                                                                | Description                                     |
 |-------------------------------------------------------------------------------------------|-------------------------------------------------|